-We made the original -if you can call it that-Caldo Tlalpeño.
-This soup is basically a Mexican chick peas (garbanzo) and chicken soup with carrots in a tomato, garlic and onion broth seasoned with epazote and chipotle peppers.
+Let’s make the original -if you can call it that-Caldo Tlalpeño.
+This soup is basically a Mexican chickpea (garbanzo) and chicken soup with carrots in a tomato, garlic, and onion broth seasoned with epazote and chipotle peppers.

-This soup is full of flavor and it’s a meal on to itself.
+This soup is full of flavor and it’s a meal on to itself and it is perfect for a cold-weather day.
 Some add rice and corn but the original does not call for it.
-This recipe can feed from 4 to 6 people.
+I personally like it with avocado and queso fresco (soft white Mexican cheese).
+This recipe can feed 4 to 6 people.

 - 2 Chicken breast cooked and shredded